 EBPA will bill you for these monthly costs using a payment coupon.
 Payment must be remitted to EBPA at the address shown on the payment coupon.
 Failure to make the required premium payments will result in termination of coverage retroactive to the date for which the last contribution was received.

 If You Die

-If you die, your surviving Dependents who are covered under the Plan at the time of your death will be covered until the end of the month and then will receive:
+If you die, your surviving Dependents who are currently covered under the Plan at the time of your death will end on the date of death then will receive benefits as follows: